Moon Zero Two: Mystery Science Theater 3000

 The film was shown and parodied in Mystery Science Theater 3000 episode #111, originally airing January 20, 1990, on The Comedy Channel.
 When contributing comments about the episode, writer Michael J. Nelson claimed not to remember Moon Zero Two and said when he asked the rest of the staff and performers at MST3K, "Not a single person had a single concrete memory to recall."

-As he does with most of the first-season episode, writer Jim Vorel fives Moon Zero Two a low rating; in his comprehensive list of MST3K episodes for Paste, he places the episode near the bottom, at #186.
+As he does with most of the first-season episodes, writer Jim Vorel gives Moon Zero Two a low rating; in his comprehensive list of MST3K episodes for Paste, he places the episode near the bottom, at #186.
 (Note: Ranking based on 197 episodes as of 2018.)
-He labels Moon Zero Two a "light, goofy-looking ‘60s sci-fi movie" that is a "less painful film" than those featured in most other Season 1 episodes.
+He labels Moon Zero Two a "light, goofy-looking '60s sci-fi movie" that is a "less painful film" than those featured in most other Season 1 episodes.
 His low ranking is a factor of the slower and more awkward riffing from Joel and the 'bots, but he also points out the jokes about "distracting brass band music throughout" as a highlight.

 Shout!
 Factory released the episode on DVD as part of the box set Mystery Science Theater 3000: The 25th Anniversary Edition on December 10, 2013.
 The Moon Zero Two disc includes an introduction by Hammer Film Productions historian Constantine Nasr and the film's original trailer.
 Other episodes included in the collection are Gorgo (episode #909), The Day the Earth Froze (episode #422), Mitchell (episode #512), The Brain That Wouldn't Die (episode #513), and The Leech Woman (episode #802).

 The episode was rebroadcast on social media as the MST3K LIVE Social Distancing Riff-Along Special on 3 May 2020, with new riffs by the MST3K Great Cheesy Circus Tour cast.